pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part2.md

 <br></br>
 ### ***CLOUD NATIVE STORAGE INTEGRATION***
+In addition to the storage solutions mentioned in this section, there are additional CSI Driver Operators available that are suitable for use with OpenShift.
+For more information, see the [Red Hat Ecosystem Catalog](https://catalog.redhat.com/software/containers/search?q=CSI).
+The assumption is that whatever solution is used, it would need to meet the performance and volume access mode requirements mentioned in the previous section.

 **OpenShift on VMware vSphere** supports [dynamic provisioning](https://docs.openshift.com/container-platform/4.12/storage/persistent_storage/persistent-storage-vsphere.html#dynamically-provisioning-vmware-vsphere-volumes) and [static provisioning](https://docs.openshift.com/container-platform/4.12/storage/persistent_storage/persistent-storage-vsphere.html#vsphere-static-provisioning_persistent-storage-efs) of VMware vSphere volumes with the in-tree and the [Container Storage Interface (CSI) vSphere storage provider](https://docs.openshift.com/container-platform/4.12/storage/container_storage_interface/persistent-storage-csi-vsphere.html).

 If the underlying [vSphere environment supports the vSAN file service](https://docs.openshift.com/container-platform/4.12/storage/container_storage_interface/persistent-storage-csi-vsphere.html#persistent-storage-csi-vsphere-rwx_persistent-storage-csi-vsphere), then the vSphere CSI Driver Operator installed by OpenShift supports provisioning of _ReadWriteMany_ (RWX) volumes.
 If vSAN file service is not configured, then _ReadWriteOnce_ (RWO) is the only access mode available.